mahdiehmalekian/AQM-projects/Clustering/README.md

 # Clustering
 In this repo, I put my clustering projects.
+I did two projects, one clustering on the bus stops in Metro Vancouver, and the other clustering on Translnik's dalay events in 2016.

-* You can find the slides of my presentation of above results in "delay events-bus stops.pptx".
+You can find the slides of my presentation of both projects in "delay events-bus stops.pptx".